pBrained/CPPBook/README.md

 # CPPBook
-A Chapter by chapter regurgitation of the entire 1000 page cpp book ive been reading for the last month just for review and eduacational purposes..
+A chapter by chapter study session of the entire 1000 page C++ 14 book I've been reading for this last month.